Leaders are carrying more complexity than they were trained for.

 They struggle because complexity exceeds capacity.

-My work helps leaders, teams, and institutions build the skills, structures, and practices needed to navigate that complexity more effectively.
+When people are under pressure, even good intentions can lead to avoidance, defensiveness, inconsistency, or harm.
+My work helps leaders, teams, and institutions build the skills, structures, and practices needed to navigate complexity with more coherence and care.

 BLOG